briansdenny/briandenny.net-dev/content/project/jSign GIF/index.md

   - Consensus
   - Whatfix
   - Writing
-summary: A visual demonstration of vital web-app functionality presented only to impacted users via plugin popup
+summary: A visual demonstration of vital web app functionality presented only to impacted users via plugin popup

 ---